 Your MS nurse or someone in your health care team can teach you the best way to inject.
 This should cut down the chance of side effects (for example, infections) on the skin where you inject.

-The leaflet these drugs come with has more information about how to inject, travelling with the drugs and injecting equipment and so on (see the section More information and support).
+The leaflet these drugs come with has more information about how to inject, travelling with the drugs and injecting equipment and so on.